EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 - XGBoost Regression + GloVe Twitter : [`xgboost.ipynb`](MODELS/XGBoost/xgboost.ipynb)
 - Transformer Regression : [`transformers.ipynb`](MODELS/Transformer/transformers.ipynb)

-TODO

-- Evaulation: Precision-Recall - F1 score - Macro Average (These are useless we are doing regression anyways - I guess?)

 ### A note on Regression vs. Classification

 To predict the sentiment of a review, you can choose between a **classification** or a **regression** approach.
 For example, we can classify sentiment into categories such as positive, neutral, or negative (classification), or we can predict a continuous score, such as a rating between 0 and 5 (regression).
 Each approach is valid, but with different implications.